sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-vfs2</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The GNOME virtual file-system libraries
+Short desc    : The GNOME virtual file-system libraries
 URL          : http://www.gnome.org/
-Лицензия     : LGPLv2+ and GPLv2+
+License      : LGPLv2+ and GPLv2+
-Описание     : GNOME VFS is the GNOME virtual file system.
+Descript     : GNOME VFS is the GNOME virtual file system.
 It is the foundation of
              : the Nautilus file manager.
 It provides a modular architecture and
              : ships with several modules that implement support for file systems,
              : http, ftp, and others.
 It provides a URI-based API, backend